island-is/island.is/libs/application/templates/parental-leave/README.md

 The purpose of this state is to be a guard into the actual application.
 To advance to the next state, an applicant will need to be expecting a child.
 To verify this, there is an external data step which fetches data from VMST and Þjóðskrá.

+Applicants choose which application type they are applying for.
+How many children will give birth.

 #### Draft

 Valid applicants will be able to advance to this state where they can start the actual application and fill in all the relevant data.